 Claimants and employers may complete a fact-finding questionnaire to expedite the telephone interview with the Central Adjudication Unit, Click here to access them.

 To appeal a decision online, please click here.

 To access adjudication status, please click here.

-The Central Adjudication Unit (CAU) at the Department of Labor & Training conducts the initial investigation, which is also known as the adjudication interview.
-The adjudication interview is a fact-finding interview and is conducted by telephone only.
-On the day of the interview, an adjudicator (investigator) will contact the claimant and the employer to obtain the facts relating to the issue.
-A decision whether to allow or deny a claimant benefits will be based upon the facts obtained, the Unemployment Insurance laws, and the documentation provided to us by the claimant and the employer.
+An adjudication interview is a fact-finding telephone interview conducted by the Central Adjudication Unit.
+On the day of the interview, an adjudicator (investigator) will contact you and your employer (if necessary) to obtain the facts relating to the issue.
+A decision whether to allow or deny benefits will be based upon the facts obtained, the Unemployment Insurance laws, and the documentation provided.

-If a claimant is denied benefits and disagrees with the CAU decision, he/she has the right to appeal that decision and must do so in writing within fifteen (15) days of the mailing date of the decision.
+If you are denied benefits and disagree with the decision you may appeal the decision and must do so in writing within fifteen (15) days of the mailing date of the decision.
 CAU decisions may be appealed online at www.dlt.ri.gov/ui/FormsUI.htm, by submitting a request in writing to the Central Adjudication Unit at PO Box 20067, Cranston, RI 02920-0941 or by FAX at (401) 462-8318.
-Claimants may send questions about the Central Adjudication Unit at the Department of Labor & Training to UIhelp.

 What if I have a question after my appeal has been filed?